 Choice of acquisition vehicle

 There are several potential acquisition vehicles available to a foreign purchaser, and tax factors often influence the choice.
-Austria levies capital tax of 1 percent on the introduction of new capital to an Austrian company or branch.
-Capital tax can often be avoided by careful structuring.
-According to draft legislation available, capital tax will be abolished from 2016 onwards.
+Capital tax on the introduction of new capital was abolished for 2016 and later years.

 Local holding company

 An Austrian holding company is typically used where the purchaser wishes to ensure that tax relief for interest is available to offset the target’s taxable profits or the taxable profits of other Austrian companies (or the Austrian permanent establishments of non-Austrian companies) already owned by the purchaser.